Jordan and Mindy Mester

 Dan and Karri Creveling

-The 11th Annual Spring Olympics will be held on Memorial Day, May 25th at 12:30pm at blueVortex.net.
+The 11th Annual Spring Olympics was held on Memorial Day weekend, May 25th at 12:30pm at blueVortex.net.

 In 2009 the Spring Olympics began as something fun.
 A lot of work goes into the planning each year, and founder Michael Endres wanted to make that work more meaningful.
 Thus, in 2012, the games became a charitable event, combining fun with giving back to the community.